Nyne.ai API Get API key

 Enrichment usually finishes in well under a second, so the first poll often already returns the result.
 Poll roughly once per second with a sensible max-wait; do not hammer the endpoint.
 Polls count toward your throttles, so see the Rate limits guide before tightening the loop.

-A terminal 200 carries the merged, sanitized result inside the same envelope, with status: "completed" and completed: true:
+A successful terminal payload carries the merged, sanitized result inside the same envelope, with status: "completed" and completed: true:

 {